life0fun/colorcloud/README.md

     lein run find-assignment  # get the assignment id and child id lein run submit-answer assignment-id child-id
-    lein run fake-comment     # fake a comment for testing
+    lein run fake-comment     # fake a comment for testing lein run create-course-lecture  # create a course and a list of lecture

 You can use repl to verify database is initialized properly.
 Note datomic db schema, config and db-uri are defined inside project.clj.